hgamboa/nova-adv-inst/lab1.md

 ## Goal 2

-* Read a square function with  from an analog entry
+* Read a square function with  from an analog entry.
 * Attention the amplitude should be lower than 5v (TO CHECK)

 ## Goal 3
-* Activate the PWM with a 1kHz function
+* Activate the PWM with a 1kHz function and connecto to the table buzzer.

 ## Going deeper steps